 The chosen color of the shade is then squished inside the veneer and a blue light is then passed on to the porcelain veneer for about a minute to finalize the bonding.

 This is how a porcelain veneer is placed on a tooth.
 Once done, the dentist will then clean and floss the teeth to give it some final touches.

 Dental veneers are a common process and are performed by almost all qualified dentists, including our dentists.
-For more details on the process or to get an appointment with Kirkland Family Dentistry, call (425) 822-0435.
+For more details on the process, call our Kirkland dental office at (425) 822-0435 to schedule an appointment.